Early Years and Education FdA

 Careers

-What could an Early Years & Education FdA do for my career?
+What could a foundation degree in early years do for my career?

-If you want to build a career working with children, a foundation degree in Early Years childcare and education can be a fantastic stepping stone to a wide range of careers and can be achieved within 3 part-time as a distance learning student.
+If you want to build a career working with children, a foundation degree in Early Years childcare and education can be a fantastic stepping stone to a wide range of careers and can be achieved within 3 years part-time as a distance learning student.

 One of the most obvious – and most popular – of these is teaching.
 With an Early Years and Education FdA, you may choose to top up your degree to a BA or continue to teacher training.

-This course also opens door to a number of educational opportunities outside of teaching, including educational assistant and consultancy roles.
+This course also opens the door to a number of educational opportunities outside of teaching, including educational assistant and consultancy roles.
 Working in education is a rewarding path that gives you the opportunity to help shape young lives, whether through working directly with young children or developing policies that allow them the chance to learn and grow in secure, stimulating environments.
 By contributing to education in this way, you’ll play a crucial role in improving the lives and opportunities of young children at a crucial time in their lives.

 With a degree in Early Years and Education, you can also open doors to roles in child protection and social services, applying the theories and policies that you learned on our expertly curated modules to ensure the health and safety of young children.